dreamsxin/ext-async/README.md

 ### ProcessBuilder

 The `ProcessBuilder` is used to configure the execution environment of a spawned process.
 The constructor takes the command to be executed, additional arguments can be passed to `execute()` or `start()`.
-The current working directory of the spawned process can be changed using `setDirectory()`, the process will inherit the current working directory by default.
-You can specify env vars to be passed to the process using `setEnv()`, inheritance of all current env vars can be configured using `inheritEnv()` (inheritance is enabled by default, variables specified in `setEnv()` will be added to the inherited vars).
+The current working directory of the spawned process can be changed using `withCwd()`, the process will inherit the current working directory by default.
+You can specify env vars to be passed to the process using `withEnv()`, inheritance of all current env vars can be achieved by passing `true` as second argument `$inherit` (inheritance is disabled by default to protect env vars from leaking into foreign processes).

 Each process is spawned with access to three anonymous pipes (`STDIN`, `STDOUT` and `STDERR`).
-The behavior of these pipes can be configured using the `configure*($mode, $fd)` methods of the `ProcessBuilder`.
 By default all pipes will be ignored (redirected to eighter `/dev/null` or `NUL`) providing no access to process IO.
-It is possible to have pipes use the same pipe as the process that is spawning a new process, use `STDIO_INHERIT` as `$mode` and one of the `ProcessBuilder` class constants (`STDIN`, `STDOUT` and `STDERR`) to configure inheritance.
-Both `STDIO_IGNORE` and `STDIO_INHERIT` handle IO automatically, there is no way to control or access the pipes.
-If you need to write or read data to / from a pipe you need to configure it using `STDIO_PIPE` as mode.
-Doing so will provide access to the various pipes as async streams that can be accessed using the `Process` object.
+Each pipe can be configured to be inherited from the parent process (`with*Inherited(?int)` methods) or to be used as an async stream (`with*Pipe()` methods) controlled by the parent process.

-A call to `execute()` will run the spawned process to completion and return with the exit code of the process.
-This method can only be used if all pipes are configured with mode `STDIO_IGNORE` or `STDIO_INHERIT`.
+A call to `execute()` will run the spawned process to completion and return the exit code of the process.
+This method can only be used if no pipe is configured to be an async stream.
 If you need to do pipe IO, access the process PID or signal the process you need to call `start()` instead which will return a `Process` object that provides access to a running process.

+The process builder provides a convenient way to execute a shell command by using the `shell()` named constructor.
+It will locate the default system shell (`/bin/sh` or `cmd.exe` depending on your OS) and setup a builder object.
+In non-interactive mode you have to provide the command as first argument to eighter `execute()` or `start()`.
+Interactive mode will configure `STDIN`, `STDOUT` and `STDERR` to be async streams.
+You can send input to the shell using the stream returned by `Process::getStdin()`.
+It is always possible to configure different IO modes for all pipes.

+> Running an interactive shell on Windows will (automatically) append `1>&3` to every command and start the shell with `STDOUT` redirected to `NUL`.
+This hack allows to avoid `cmd.exe` output and prompt line making there way into command output.
+You can obtain command output using `Process::getStdout()` as usual (just be careful when you are using output redirection in commands yourself as it might break).

+In case you want to create a PHP worker process there is the very handy `fork()` named constructor.
+It will create a process builder that launches another PHP process using the same PHP executable that is running the parent process.
+It will also make sure that the child process uses the same INI file and INI settings (passed to the parent process using PHP's `-d` command line option) as the parent process.
+The child process will have no `STDIN` and inherit both `STDOUT` and `STDERR` from the parent process by default.
+Using `fork()` has an additional benefit: It can establish an IPC pipe to allow full duplex communication between parent and child process (support for transferring TCP and pipe sockets & servers included).
+The parent process has access to the IPC pipe by calling `getIpc()` on the `Process` object created by `start()`.
+In your child process you need to call `Process::forked()` to gain access to the other end of the pipe.

 ```php
 namespace Concurrent\Process;